recommenders-team/recommenders/scenarios/retail/README.md

 # Recommendation systems for Retail

+Retail is one of the areas where recommendation systems have been more successful.
+According to [McKinsey](https://www.mckinsey.com/industries/retail/our-insights/how-retailers-can-keep-up-with-consumers#), 35% of what consumers purchase on Amazon and 75% of what they watch on Netflix come from product recommendations.

-An increasing number of online companies are utilizing recommendation systems (RS) to increase user interaction and enrich shopping potential.
-Use cases of recommendation systems have been expanding rapidly across many aspects of eCommerce and online media over the last 4-5 years, and we expect this trend to continue.
+An increasing number of online retailers are utilizing recommendation systems to increase revenue, improve customer engagement and satisfaction, increase time on the page, enhance customer’s purchasing experience, gain understanding about customers, expand the shopping cart, etc.

-Companies across many different areas of enterprise are beginning to implement recommendation systems in an attempt to enhance their customer’s online purchasing experience, increase sales and retain customers.
-Business owners are recognizing potential in the fact that recommendation systems allow the collection of a huge amount of information relating to user’s behavior and their transactions within an enterprise.
-This information can then be systematically stored within user profiles to be used for future interactions.

 ## Typical Business Scenarios in Recommendation Systems for Retail

-The most common scenarios companies use are:
+The most common scenarios retailers use are:

-* Others you may like (also called similar items): The "Others you may like" recommendation predicts the next product that a user is most likely to engage with or purchase.
-The prediction is based on both the entire shopping or viewing history of the user and the candidate product's relevance to a current specified product.
+* Personalized recommendation: This scenario predicts which products or set of products a user is most likely to engage with or purchase, based on the shopping or viewing history of that user.
+This scenario is commonly shown on the home page or in a personalized newsletter.

-* Frequently bought together"(shopping cart expansion): The "Frequently bought together" recommendation predicts items frequently bought together for a specific product within the same shopping session.
-If a list of products is being viewed, then it predicts items frequently bought with that product list.
-This recommendation is useful when the user has indicated an intent to purchase a particular product (or list of products) already, and you are looking to recommend complements (as opposed to substitutes).
-This recommendation is commonly displayed on the "add to cart" page, or on the "shopping cart" or "registry" pages (for shopping cart expansion).

-* Recommended for you: The "Recommended for you" recommendation predicts the next product that a user is most likely to engage with or purchase, based on the shopping or viewing history of that user.
-This recommendation is typically used on the home page.
+* You might also like: This recommendation scenario is similar to the personalized recommendation as it predicts the next product a user is likely to engage with or purchase.
+However, the starting point is typically a product page, so in addition to considering the entire shopping or viewing history of the user, the relevance of the specified product in relation to other items is used to recommend additional products.

+* Frequently bought together: This scenario is the machine learning solution for up-selling and cross-selling.
+Frequently bought together predicts which product or set of products are complementary or usually bought together with a specified product, as opposed as substituting it.
+Normally, this scenario is displayed in the shopping cart page, just before buying.

+* Similar alternatives: This scenario covers down-selling or out of stock alternatives and its objective is to avoid loosing a sale.
+Similar alternatives predicts other products with similar features, like price, type, brand or visual appearance.

+* Recommendations of product subset.
+In certain situations, the retailer would like to recommend products from a subset, they could be products for sale, products with a high margin or products that have a low number of units left.
+This scenario can be used to delimit the outputs of all previous recommendation scenarios.

 ## Data in Recommendation Systems